 - Add remaining 2 cups of water to the blender and blend briefly.
 Pour over the potatoes.

-- Uncover and bake for an additional 35 minutes.
+- Uncover and bake for an additional 40 minutes.
+Serve hot.

 I added a carrot to the cashew sauce to give the potatoes in the picture an added nutrient boost and richer color.
-If this is your first time making these, you’ll probably want to follow the recipe exactly as written.
-After you’ve tried Skinny Scalloped Potatoes and fallen in love, if you’re feeling adventurous and would like the extra nutrition, just add a small carrot to the blender along with the cashews and water and blend.
+If you want to do the same, just add a small carrot to the blender along with the cashews and water and blend.